vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/01_Early_Studies_19862000/10_pArvatIs_Svayavara.md

 and MKh 100d should probably be viewed in the same lighṭ At the instance of Brahmā the still petrified gods turn their minds towards Śarva \( praṇemur

 manasā śarvaṁ, 34 whereas a minor textual inconsequence in the MKh permits them to bow \( praṇatāḥ \) at that as well \(MKh 115ab\).
-The Māheśvarakhaṇd
+The Māheśvarakhaṇḍa

-. a

 then inserts a stotra, in which the gods apologize for their behaviour \(MKh 115cd–121ab\), which does not occur in the other versions and therefore may be considered an accretioṇ